NCI-GDC/gdc-frontend-framework/docs/DevelopersGuide/Developers _Guide.md

 ## Cohorts and Filters

-From a application perspective, a cohort is a Object containing the following information:
+From an application perspective, a cohort is an Object containing the following information:
 ```typescript
 interface Cohort {
   id: string;        // unique id for cohort